Arizona’s Pool League

 a.
 On coin-operated tables – If the

-quarter.
+provide half.
 In instances where the tables cost 75 cents the

 breaker shall pay one quarter and the racker shall pay two